k0sci3j/BinOwl_Td5Gauge/.github/README.md

         ./obfuscate.py -i ../build/Td5Gauge_firmware.bin -o Td5Gauge_firmware_obfuscated.bin

-Only encrypted OTA image will be accepted by OTA update process on device.
+Only encrypted OTA image will be accepted by OTA update process on device. *Note:* This encrypted firmware is **ONLY** for OTA update.
+If you want to upload firmware with programming device you need to use unencrypted firmware.

 ## How to flash it
 ### Flashing device